-One might think this, but the easy way here is to jump in, learn and get risk management engrained in the very fiber of how we run every project.
-Once you have your team, the executives and most of the stakeholders on board with it, it becomes a good routine that will save projects time, money and efforts in the long run.
+One might think this, but the easy way here is to jump in, learn and get risk management ingrained in the very fiber of how we run every project.
+Once you have your team, the executives, and most of the stakeholders on board with it, it becomes a good routine that will save projects time, money, and efforts in the long run.
 Some statistics out there (I wish I remembered where I read this) state that a project run with risk in mind will be less likely to fail and that issues can be minimized by about 90% with the use of good risk management practices.

 Take a look at your project risk management practices and see if they are up to speed with your projects and the need of your organization for value.
 There is always room for improvement,

 but if you are doing it at least, you have a leg up on some of your competition.